 - Leave the plate at the bottom of the fridge for around 5 hours per 450g but ideally overnight.

-Once defrosted using this method you can keep your chicken stored in the freezer for up to 24 hours before using it.
+Once defrosted using this method you can keep your chicken stored in the fridge for up to 24 hours before using it.

 How to tell when chicken is properly defrosted